ErickWhiteDev/ErickWhiteDev/README.md

 I've been interested in math even longer than computer science; I remember being gifted a book on the history of mathematics when I was in elementary school and bringing it with me on a family trip to Italy (during which I read the whole thing).
-Both pure and applied math are very intriguing to me, although (since it aligns better with engineering) I am now pursuing an additional minor in applied math.
+Both pure and applied math are very intriguing to me, although (since it aligns better with engineering) I am now pursuing an additional major in applied math.

 <br>